zth/rescript-relay/reason-relay-documentation/docs/pagination.md

 2. We make our fragment _refetchable_ by adding the `@refetchable` directive to it.
 You're encouraged to read [refetching and loading more data](refetching-and-loading-more-data) for more information on making fragments refetchable.
 3. We add another directive, `@argumentDefinitions`, where we define two arguments that we need for pagination, `count` and `cursor`.
 This component is responsible for paginating itself, so we want anyone to be able to use this fragment without providing those arguments for the initial render.
 To solve that we add default values to our arguments.
 [You're encouraged to read more about `@argumentDefinitions` here](https://relay.dev/docs/en/experimental/a-guided-tour-of-relay#arguments-and-argumentdefinitions).
 4. We select the `ticketsConnection` field on `Query` and pass it our pagination arguments.
 We also add a `@connection` directive to the field.
 This is important, because it tells Relay that we want it to help us paginate this particular field.
 By annotating with `@connection` and passing a `keyName`, Relay will understand how to find and use the field for pagination.
 This in turn means we'll get access to a bunch of hooks and functions for paginating and dealing with the pagination in the store.
 You can read more about `@connection` [here](https://relay.dev/docs/en/experimental/a-guided-tour-of-relay#adding-and-removing-items-from-a-connection).
-5. Finally, we spread another component fragment `SingleTicket_ticket` on the connection's `node`, since that's the component we'll use to display each ticket.
+5. Finally, we spread another component's fragment `SingleTicket_ticket` on the connection's `node`, since that's the component we'll use to display each ticket.

 We've now added everything we need to enable pagination for this fragment.